bcgsc/Canadian_Biogenome_Project/README.md

         Illumina_prefix         = "test"
 ```

-(optionnaly) - As the pipeline relies on hifiasm by default, only reads with rq>0.99 (≥Q20 (HiFi reads only, Probability of incorrect base call : 1 in 100), equivalent of using extracthifi software) are used.
+- (Optional) As the pipeline relies on hifiasm by default, only reads with rq>0.99 (≥Q20 (HiFi reads only, Probability of incorrect base call : 1 in 100), equivalent of using extracthifi software) are used.

-If you want to filter mor or less read, you can change the read quality threashold in the nextf.config file:
+If you want to filter more or less read, you can change the read quality threashold in the nextflow.config file:
 ```
         pacbio_rq               = "0.99"
 ```

-(optional) - Indicate the BUSCO lineage or lineages that BUSCO should use to assess the completness of the assembly.
+- (Optional) Indicate the BUSCO lineage or lineages that BUSCO should use to assess the completness of the assembly.

 If no lineage are indicated (if the lines are comented out as in the below example), BUSCO will be set to [auto-lineage](https://busco.ezlab.org/busco_userguide.html#automated-lineage-selection)

 If you indiciate a specific lineage, this lineage needs to be [downloaded](https://busco.ezlab.org/busco_userguide.html#offline) and located in the path section in nextflow.config
 ```
 //Optional (if not indicated, autolineage for busco)